 Health Promotion and Health Equity Advising

-Students are collaboratively advised by staff and faculty in the School’s central advising services and in the department.
-Students not yet declared in Health Promotion and Health Equity meet with advising staff in Education Academic Services (EAS) and/or the Office of Undergraduate Recruitment and Retention (OURR), see below.
-Once declared, students are also advised by staff and faculty in the Department of Kinesiology.
+Students are collaboratively advised by advising staff in the School of Education Student Services office and in the department.
+Students not yet declared in Health Promotion and Health Equity meet with advising staff in the Student Services office, see below, or the departmental advisor.
+Current students can schedule an appointment online through the Starfish app in MyUW.

 General School of Education Advising